| Home » Faqs » Regexp » Assign in one |

 ($string1 = $string2) =~ s/\s+//g;

-which has the effect of making a copy of $string2 in $string1, and then
+which has the effect of making a copy of $string2

-applying the substitution to $string1.
+applying the substitution to $string1

 However another solution is: